≡ Menu

 Cardigan Welsh Corgi characteristics

-The Cardigan Welsh Corgi is a small dog ranging in weight somewhere between 25-35 lbs and standing about a foot tall.
+The Cardigan Welsh Corgi is a small dog weighing 25-35 lbs and standing about a foot tall.
 And while the “color coat” can vary including all shades of red, sable and brindle, many will often have a distinguished “blue” tint to it which referred to as a “blue-Merle pattern” with patches of color in a solid or “piebald coat” pattern.
-One of the really nice things about these dogs is that their coats (despite the fact they have a double coat) are very manageable and don’t require more that the typically brushing every couple of days.
+One of the nice things about these dogs is that their coats (despite having a double coat) are manageable and don’t require more than the typical brushing every couple of days.

-Very distinct eyes and ears which will typically stand straight up most of the time and especially so when they are alert and really large feet that tend to point outward.
+As well as very distinct eyes and ears which will typically stand straight up most of the time, especially when they are alert and have large feet that tend to point outward.

 But don’t’ let…

 These “odd” little feet surprise you.
-Cardigan Welsh Corgi’s are fast and are going to want to go on plenty of walks and play with you a lot.
-After all, they’re a part of the “herding group” which means that they’re going to be ready and eager for a good chase!
+Cardigan Welsh corgis are fast and will want to go on plenty of walks and play with you.
+After all, they’re a part of the “herding group” which means they will be ready and eager for a good chase!

 Your Cardigan’s Temperament…

-It’s probably best to consider your Cardigan Welch Corgi equal parts watchdog and loving best-friend.
-He will enjoy attention, and will excel at obedience training or competitive training events.
+It’s probably best to consider your Cardigan Welch Corgi equal parts watchdog and loving best friend.
+He will enjoy attention and excel at obedience training or competitive training events.

-Going to be very active and full of beans for his comparably small size, and is likely to guard your house from every single stranger who walks past (remember that barking we talked about?)– so if you have thin walls and angry neighbors the Corgi might not be for you.
+They are going to be very active and full of beans for their comparably small size and are likely to guard your house against every single stranger who walks past (remember that barking we talked about?)– so if you have thin walls and angry neighbors the Corgi might not be for you.

 As a former working dog…

-That was bred to be able to live indoors out of the harsh Welsh winters, the Cardigan has a loving and attentive nature like no other.
-Now they will like to chase and his or her prey drive will be high – although you might find he is more likely to chase and bark than to actually “attack” (all bark and no bite).
+That was bred to be able to live indoors out of the harsh Welsh winters; the Cardigan has a loving and attentive nature like no other.
+Now they will like to chase and or their prey drive will be high – although you might find he is more likely to chase and bark than to actually “attack” (all bark and no bite).

-These guys are an excellent family dog that will be gentle and careful with your children.
-In general, these little guys are best kept indoors and close to his humans for optimal results.
-Early socialization is important with any new puppy but if you would like your Corgi to get on well with other “furry” family members then it is particularly important.
+This is why these guys are excellent family dogs that will be gentle and careful with your children.
+These little guys are generally best kept indoors and close to their humans for optimal results.
+Early socialization is essential with any new puppy, but it is necessary if you want your Corgi to get on well with other “furry” family members.

 As far as guard dogs go…

-They’ll definitely provide a good early warning system without scaring your guests or your loved ones away, while still providing a friendly, active and adoring pet for your kiddies.
+They’ll provide an excellent early warning system without scaring your guests or loved ones away while providing a friendly, active, adoring pet for your kiddies.

-Actually, health issues with this breed are fairly few and far between, especially since they are rumored to be one of the oldest known breeds.
+Health issues with this breed are few and far between, especially since it is rumored to be one of the oldest known breeds.

 As a general rule…

-Modern dog breeds that are descended from strong working dog stock tend to be healthier than other breeds, and thus it is with the humble Cardigan.
+Modern dog breeds descended from strong working dog stock tend to be healthier than other breeds, and thus it is with the humble Cardigan.
 That said however, they tend to suffer from:

-• Hip dysplasia in their elder years and may suffer from disc problems in their backs.
+- Hip dysplasia in their elder years and may suffer from disc problems on their backs.

-• Von Willebrand Disease (VWDI) which is an inherited bleeding disorder that disrupts the normal blood coagulation process in affected dogs.
+- Von Willebrand Disease (VWDI) is an inherited bleeding disorder that disrupts the normal blood coagulation process in affected dogs.

-But give just how many health conditions that are out there and just how many of them could affect a purebred, only being susceptible to one or two different medical conditions isn’t all that bad.
+It may sound bad, but given how many health conditions and how many of them could affect a purebred, only being susceptible to one or two different medical conditions isn’t all that bad.

-The last topic we wanted to discuss when it comes to the Cardigan Welch Corgi, which is if you’re just doing research on this breed to determine if it might be the right dog for you, that’s great!
+The last topic we wanted to discuss regarding the Cardigan Welch Corgi is if you’re researching this breed to determine if it might be the right dog for you, that’s great!
 But don’t stop there.
-Also take a moment and see exactly what it might cost for you to be able to purchase a pet insurance policy on your new puppy or rescue dog because the last thing that you want to have happen is to have your new pet become sick or injured and not be able to afford the care that he or she will need.
+Also take a moment and see exactly what it might cost for you to be able to purchase a pet insurance policy on your new puppy or rescue dog because the last thing that you want to have happen is to have your new pet become sick or injured and not be able to afford the care that they will need.

 This is why…